tjenkinson/shipyard-project.com/site/content/docs/engines.md

 A Shipyard cluster contains one or more "engines".
 An engine is a Docker daemon that is listening via TCP.
 There are no agents or remote applications to install to enable management; just the Docker API.

+To configure the Docker daemon to listen on TCP, see the [Docker Docs](https://docs.docker.com/articles/basics/) under the section "Bind Docker to another host/port or a Unix socket".

 When an engine is added in Shipyard, you define resource limits for the specified engine.
 Those limits are used when scheduling containers to make sure the engine can fulfill the request.
 You can also specify SSL certificates for secure communication.

 ## ID